 One significant advancement comes from the understanding of specific biomarkers that can predict the risk of VTE in cancer patients, enabling personalized treatment plans.
 Furthermore, studies are investigating the benefits of prophylactic (preventative) anticoagulation therapy in individuals with certain types of cancer, which could substantially lower their risk of developing life-threatening clots.

 Another promising area of research focuses on the role of natural dietary components in reducing clot risk.
-Foods rich in omega-3 fatty acids, such as flaxseeds and walnuts, and those high in antioxidants and phytochemicals like berries and green leafy vegetables, show potential in supporting circulatory health and may offer protective benefits for cancer patients.
+Foods rich in omega-3 fatty acids, such as flaxseeds and walnuts, and those high in antioxidants and phytochemicals like berries and green leafy vegetables, show the potential to support circulatory health and may offer protective benefits for cancer patients.

 Impacts on Patient Care